MurshidaMubarak/MurshidaMubarak/README.md

 <h1 align="center">Hi there! 👋, I'm Fathima Murshida Mubarak</h1>
 <h3 align="center">Passionate and detail-focused Data Analyst committed to driving business success through insightful data analysis.</h3>

-- 👋 Hi, I’m @MurshidaMubarak
+• 👋 Hi, I’m Fathima Murshida Mubarak

-- 👀 I’m interested in ...
+• 👀 I’m interested in delving deeper into the world of IT and also traveling to explore new destinations ✈️

-- 🌱 I’m currently learning ...
+• 👩‍💻 I’m currently learning Data Analytics and Python

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+• ⚡ Fun fact: I find solace and contentment from the comfort of my own home.
+Whether it's curling up with a good book, experimenting with new recipes in the kitchen, or simply unwinding with a favorite movie or TV show, the coziness of home is where i find true joy.